-Assigning data to a cross-tab gadget
+Displaying data in a cross-tab gadget

 Cross-tab gadgets display data from data cubes in BIRT data objects.
-Crosstab Builder-Data appears when the user adds this gadget to a dashboard or edits it, as shown in Figure 4-47.
+Crosstab Builder-Data appears when the user adds this gadget to a dashboard or edits it.
 Users select a data cube from data objects already used on the dashboard.
 If the data object is not shown, the user adds a new data object to the dashboard, then selects a data cube.